daos-stack/daos/src/vos/README.md

 VOS maintains an in-memory cache of read and write timestamps in order to enforce MVCC semantics.
 The timestamp cache itself consists of two parts:

-1. A global array per target for each type of entity including objects, dkeys, and akeys.
+1. Negative entry cache.
+A global array per target for each type of entity including objects, dkeys, and akeys.
 The index at each level is determined by the combination of the index of the parent entity, or 0 in the case of containers, and the hash of the entity in question.
 If two different keys map to the same index, they share timestamp entries.
 This will result in some false conflicts but does not affect correctness so long as progress can be made.
 The purpose of this array is to store timestamps for entries that do not exist in the VOS tree.
 Once an entry is created, it will use the mechanism described in #2 below.
 Note that multiple pools in the same target use this shared cache so it is also possible for false conflicts across pools before an entity exists.
 These entries are initialized at startup using the global time of the starting server.
 This ensures that any updates at an earlier time are forced to restart to ensure we maintain automicity since timestamp data is lost when a server goes down.
-2. An LRU cache per target for existing containers, objects, dkeys, and akeys.
+2. Postive entry cache.
+An LRU cache per target for existing containers, objects, dkeys, and akeys.
 One LRU array is used for each level such that containers, objects, dkeys, and akeys only conflict with cache entries of the same type.
-Some accuracy is lost when existing items are evicted from the cache as the values will be merged with the corresponding negative entry described in #1 above until such time as the entry is brought back into cache.
-The index of the cached entry is stored in the VOS tree though it is only valid at runtime.
+Some accuracy is lost when existing items are evicted from the cache as the values will be merged with the corresponding negative entry described in
+#1 above until such time as the entry is brought back into cache.
+The index of
+the cached entry is stored in the VOS tree though it is only valid at runtime.
 On server restarts, the LRU cache is initialized from the global time when the restart occurs and all entries are automatically invalidated.
 When a new entry is brought into the LRU, it is initialized using the corresponding negative entry.
 The index of the LRU entry is stored in the VOS tree providing O(1) lookup on subsequent accesses.

 <a id="822"></a>
 ### Read Timestamps

-Each entry in the timestamp cache contains two read timestamps in order to provide atomicity guarantees for DAOS operations.
+Each entry in the timestamp cache contains two read timestamps in order to provide serializability guarantees for DAOS operations.
 These timestamps are

 1. A low timestamp (entity.low) indicating that _all_ nodes in the subtree rooted at the entity have been read at entity.low